 Student Mario Navarrete Succeeds Academically and Socially By Pursuing New Experiences

 For UNT student Mario Navarrete, life is all about new experiences and meeting new people.
-As a senior majoring in mechanical engineering technology with a double minor in math and physics and pursing his master’s degree in biomedical engineering, Navarrete is on track for success after he graduates in May thanks to his steadfast determination and courage to conquer the unknown.
+As a senior majoring in mechanical engineering technology with a double minor in math and physics and pursing his master’s degree in biomedical engineering, Navarrete is on track for success after he graduates thanks to his steadfast determination and courage to conquer the unknown.

 Born in El Salvador, Navarrete and his family moved to Houston when he was five.
 He was the first in his family to complete elementary school and high school.
 When it was time to select a college, UNT became the clear choice.